lzhchn0/k8s-operator/best practices for cloud native GO.md

 **Gradual Migration**
 - Users can migrate their workloads from alpha/beta versions to stable versions at their own pace.
 Kubernetes provides tools like **API deprecation policies** and **conversion webhooks** to assist with this migration.

+**Strictly follow the guidelines for both Global Tag and Local Tag**